Centre Pompidou: Málaga

-The city of Málaga will pay the Centre Pompidou €1 million a year for the brand and the use of the collection.
+Following the original five-year agreement that was signed in September 2014, the terms were renewed early 2018 and again in 2024.
+Under the most recent renewal, Málaga city council agreed to pay the Centre Pompidou an annual fee of €2.7 million over five years (2025–29), rising to €3.1 million in the latter period (2030–34).

 Brussels

-In March 2018, the Centre Pompidou announced plans to open an offshoot branch in Brussels, under the name Kanal-Centre Pompidou.
+In March 2018, the Centre Pompidou announced plans to open an offshoot branch in Brussels, under the name KANAL - Centre Pompidou.
 Housed in a former Citroën garage which was transformed by a team comprising ces noAarchitecten (Brussels), EM2N (Zurich) and Sergison Bates architects (London), the new centre brings together the 12200 sqft Museum of Modern and Contemporary Art, an architecture centre (CIVA Foundation) and public spaces devoted to culture, education and leisure.
 The Brussels-Capital region — which acquired the 16000 sqft Art Deco-style building in October 2015 — is the main funder project, with the conversion costing €122 million.

 Asia

 In a joint proposal with the Solomon R. Guggenheim Museum presented in 2005, the Centre Pompidou planned to build a museum of modern and contemporary art, design and the media arts in Hong Kong's West Kowloon Cultural District.

 In 2007, the then president Bruno Racine announced plans to open a museum carrying the Pompidou's name in Shanghai, with its programming to be determined by the Pompidou.
 The location chosen for the new museum was a former fire station in the Luwan district's Huaihai Park.
 However, the scheme did not materialize for several years, reportedly due to the lack of a legal framework for a non-profit foreign institution to operate in China.
 In 2019, the Centre Pompidou x West Bund Museum opened to the public, based in a wing of the 25000 sqft West Bund Art Museum designed by David Chipperfield.
 The inaugural exhibitions The Shape of Time, Highlights of the Centre Pompidou Collection and Observations, Highlights of the New Media Collection were curated by Marcella Lista.

 Other projects include the Pompidou's joint venture with the King Abdulaziz Centre for World Culture, an arts complex incorporating a museum in Dhahran, the building of which has stalled.